Skip navigation

 17 October 2024

-The celebration boards were presented in an ‘exhibition’ style down the whole central aisle at the Cathedral.
-Projects who had videos had them running on laptops at the sides of their boards, with additional materials (such as leaflets and handbooks) displayed as well.
+The celebration boards were presented in an ‘exhibition’ style down the whole central aisle at the cathedral, with videos, and additional materials displayed alongside.
 The event also had lovely celebratory music and an afternoon tea for guests.

 Commenting on the event, Gill Thornton, Director of Better Start Bradford, said: